tarunbatra/tarunbatra.github.io/source/_posts/why-should-you-use-named-functions-in-javascript.md

 ## Use methods before declaration

-JavaScript while interpreting code looks for statements starting with __function__ keyword (i.e. named function expressions) and move them on the top, before running the code.
+While interpreting code, JavaScript looks for statements starting with __function__ keyword (i.e. named function expressions) and move them to the top.
 This is called [Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting).

 So practically, a named function is available even before it's declared, making the following code valid.